(This article may contain affiliate links, which means we might earn a small commission if you click and make a purchase. Thank you!)

 - The Venetian

-You’re bound to have heard of some of these, but if you think they are located in the city of Las Vegas, you’d be wrong – because technically speaking, they are part of the unincorporated town of Paradise, Nevada.
+You’re bound to have heard of some of these properties on the Strip, but if you think they are located in the City of Vegas, you’d be wrong – because technically speaking, the Strip is part of the unincorporated town of Paradise, Nevada.

-As you can see from the map above, The Strip (red line) falls outside of the boundaries of the Las Vegas city limits.
-The Strip is actually located in the township of Paradise, NV.
+As you can see from the map above, The Strip (thick red line) falls outside of the boundaries (thin red line) of the Vegas municipality limits.
+The Strip is actually in an unincorporated part of Clark County, not Las Vegas.
+It is physically located in the township of Paradise, NV.

 Why Isn’t The Strip In Las Vegas?

-Many visitors are perplexed by the fact that the Strip is in a nearby town rather than the famous city itself.
+Many visitors are perplexed by the Strip being in a nearby town rather than the famous city itself.
 The story behind why the Strip isn’t actually located in Las Vegas is an interesting one.

 The first casino on what would eventually be called “The Strip” (Pair-o-Dice Club 1931) was built on a stretch of desert road (Hwy 91) outside the city limits of Las Vegas.
-Other casinos soon sprang up alongside it, with the area becoming a major gambling center fairly quickly.
+Other gambling establishments soon sprang up alongside it, with the spot becoming a major gambling center fairly quickly.
 The Flamingo was opened in 1946, and the Desert Inn in 1950.

 There was an attempt in 1950 to make this new gambling center part of Las Vegas by bringing it within the city limits.
-This push was made by Las Vegas mayor, Ernie Cragin, who was hoping to increase the tax income enjoyed by the city, and if he had been successful, the Strip would be part of Las Vegas today.
+This push was made by Vegas mayor, Ernie Cragin, who was hoping to increase the tax income enjoyed by the local government, and if he had been successful, the Strip would be part of Las Vegas today.

 However, the casino operators on the future Strip quickly got together and created the unincorporated township of Paradise before the county commissioners could act.

-This meant that the City of Las Vegas would have to formally annex the area from the town in order to gain control.
+This meant that the City of Las Vegas would have to formally annex the region from the town in order to gain control.

 Paradise, Nevada: What Happened Next?

 The town of Paradise grew very quickly.
-Within a month, it had been expanded from a 1 by 4-mile area to a 54 square mile area, incorporating all the residential areas of Paradise.
+Within a month, it had been expanded from a 1 by 4-mile site to a 54 square-mile region, incorporating all the residential areas of Paradise.
 However, this broke state law because the town spanned multiple school districts, so in 1951, it was split into Town A and Town B.